Adenomatoid Nodule of the Thyroid Gland: Understanding Your Pathology Report

 by Jason Wasserman MD PhD FRCPC

 An adenomatoid nodule is a benign (noncancerous) growth that develops in the thyroid gland.
-The thyroid gland is a small, butterfly-shaped organ in the front of the neck that produces hormones to regulate the body’s metabolism.
-Adenomatoid nodules are part of a group of thyroid conditions known as nodular thyroid disease.
+The thyroid is a butterfly-shaped gland at the front of the neck that produces hormones to regulate metabolism.
+Adenomatoid nodules are the most common type of thyroid nodule and are often part of a broader condition called follicular nodular disease, in which the thyroid contains one or more nodules.

 What are the symptoms of an adenomatoid nodule?

-Most people with adenomatoid nodules do not have any noticeable symptoms, especially if the nodules are small.
-These small nodules are usually discovered by chance during imaging tests or routine medical examinations.
+Most people with adenomatoid nodules have no noticeable symptoms, especially if the nodules are small.
+Small nodules are usually discovered by chance during imaging tests or routine medical examinations.

-Larger nodules, however, can cause symptoms because they press on structures in the neck.
-These symptoms include:
+Larger nodules can cause symptoms by pressing on structures in the neck.
+These symptoms may include:

 • A lump or visible swelling in the front of the neck.